Keynotes / Authors - bio

 Javier Abarca, PhD in Fine Arts, Spain

-Javier Abarca is an artist and researcher in the fields of graffiti and street art.
-A historical figure in the early Spanish graffiti scene, between 2006 and 2015 he teached a monographic yearly class on graffiti and street art at the Fine Arts Faculty of the Universidad Complutense de Madrid.
-In 2008 he founded the website Urbanario.
-He writes, lectures and teaches widely, and has curated projects for museums and institutions in Spain and Europe.
+Javier Abarca (Madrid 1973) is an artist, researcher and educator in the fields of graffiti and street art.
+A leading figure from the first generation of Spanish graffiti, he taught a class on graffiti and street art at the Complutense University of Madrid between 2006 and 2015.
+He founded the website Urbanario in 2008.
+His teaching, curating and writing have been commissioned by museums and institutions in Spain and across Europe.

 David Demougeot, Bien Urbain artistic routes in (and with) public space, Besançon, France.
 Now imagined with the help of an artist, the festival welcomes each year about fifteen international artists among the most influential of their generation (murals, installations, multimedia creations …) for a time of creation of about two weeks.
 Each comes in its way, surprise us by intervening through (and with) the public space, investing walls, streets and parks around us.
 We propose you to realize that step with them, through our visits (downtown campus, through the city…) or at meetings, conferences and workshops, most of which take place Chez Urbain!
 Chez Urbain is open to all and offers a living space where curious meet, volunteers and artists in a unique atmosphere.
 It is above all a friendly place offering a specialized bookshop and a refreshment area, around which everyone can learn about the various appointments of the festival and meet for workshops, meetings or visits the artistic routes.